-In 2008-2010 NHS Connecting for Health provided The Age at First Breast Screening Study with information on your first invitation to routine breast screening including personal identifiers such as name, postcode, NHS number and date of birth.
-The Health and Social Care Information Centre then provided linked information on cancer registrations and death records that occurred up to December 31st 2012.
+In 2008-2010 NHS Connecting for Health (now part of NHS Digital) provided The Age at First Breast Screening Study with information on your first invitation to routine breast screening including personal identifiers such as name, postcode, NHS number and date of birth.
+The Health and Social Care Information Centre (now known as NHS Digital) then provided linked information on cancer registrations and death records that occurred up to December 31st 2012.
 To do this we supplied the Health and Information Centre with your personal identifiers.
 We have not retained any personal identifiers, except date of death for those women who have passed away.
 We retain date of death as it is needed for analysis purposes.

-We will now extend follow-up by obtaining linked information on cancer registrations and death records from NHS England.
-This data will not include any personal identifiers, except date of death for those women who have passed away.
+We will now extend follow-up by obtaining linked information from NHS Digital on cancer registrations and death records that occurred up to December 31st 2019.
+This data will not include and personal identifiers, except date of death for those women who have passed away.
 We will use a unique participant code to link this information with that which we have already obtained.
 The unique participant code is a series of numbers and letters that cannot be used to identify any woman.